Prince Alexander of Georgia: Later years

 In 1832, a number of leading Georgian nobles and intellectuals plotted a coup against the Russian rule.
 According to their plan, the principal Russian officials were to be invited to a ball where they would be either arrested or killed.
 Then Alexander would be invited to assume the crown of Georgia, possibly as a constitutional monarch.
 Alexander corresponded with the conspirators and had his own agent among their numbers, but the prince considered himself too old to be directly involved and told the Georgians "to do what they liked".
 The plot was eventually betrayed and its leaders were rounded up by the Russian authorities.
 Having abandoned all hopes of returning to Georgia, Alexander continued to live as a private person and died in obscurity in Tehran in 1844.
 He was buried in the courtyard of St. Thaddeus and Bartholomew Armenian Church.

 Family and descendants

 Princess Maria Aghamalyan, wife of Alexander.
 A painting by Giorgio Corradini, 1859.

 Alexander had only one confirmed child, Prince Irakli (1826–1882), according to the Georgian Genealogical Society.
+Other sources, however, suggest that he also had a daughter, Princess Elizabeth (1821–1836).